Snow-Okami/rotten-visions-site/README.md

-# DesysiaSite
+# Angular quick start

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Live server

+Visit `https://practical-benz-6bc9a1.netlify.com/`.
+Application is deployed here.

 ## Code scaffolding